The Montgomery Experience

 Are you a junior or senior?
-Would you like to work in the Alabama State Legislature in Montgomery next Spring?
-See Ms. Norman’s email below, and the attachments.
+Would you like to work in the Alabama State Legislature in Montgomery next spring?

 The Alabama Law Institute legislative internship is the best opportunity to do a meaningful state legislative internship.
 If you are accepted for this program, ALI handles your work placement, and plans weekly extra-curricular opportunities to meet important state policymakers.